 A grade of C or above is required for HIT, HIA, and Medical Coding Certificate students.

-Prerequisites: HIT 101 and SCI 240
+Prerequisites: HIT 101 and SCI 240 for HIT, HIA, and Medical Coding Certificate students.
+SCI 240 and SCI 250 for all other majors.

 This course explores the process of disease in adults and children.
 Etiology, epidemiology, and pathophysiology, according to gender and age, are examined along with the clinical manifestation of disease and treatment.
 Cells and tissues are discussed as the central concepts of pathophysiology including gene-environment interaction (genetic diseases), mechanisms of self-defense (immunity and inflammation), and cellular proliferation (biology, clinical manifestations, and treatment of cancer).
 Pathophysiologic alterations are examined in the following systems: neurologic, endocrine, reproductive, hematologic, cardiovascular and lymphatic, pulmonary, renal and urologic, digestive, musculoskeletal, and integumentary.